WoTTsecurity/agent/docs/examples/simple-webapp/README.md

 Before you begin, you need two devices with the [WoTT Agent installed](https://github.com/WoTTsecurity/agent).
 This can be a combination of devices that are either a Raspberry Pi or a desktop running a Debian distribution of Linux.

-The first thing that we need to do is to setup a simple Python WebApp on a Raspberry Pi.
+The first thing that we need to do is to setup a simple Python WebApp on a Raspberry Pi/Debian machine.
 The following example is taken from the [WoTT Github](https://github.com/WoTTsecurity/agent).

 ## Setting up the WebApp